The Hidden Physical Security Risks in M&A Deals

 If your M&A due diligence isn’t taking security risks into account, you may have a big blind spot when it comes to your investment.
 Are all your acquisition’s sites secure?
 Has the company suffered a data breach?
 What about their policies?
 Are the past or ongoing liabilities that this location has been exposed to?
 Does your acquisition subscribe to a culture that puts security first?
 All of those elements will affect the value of your investment.

 If you don’t know the answers to the above questions, it’s time to perform a risk analysis as part of your due diligence process.
+The data you’ll get from a security risk analysis platform may change your understanding of your prospective investment.

 What is a risk analysis?

 Often you will see the terms “assessment” and “analysis” used interchangeably when it comes to determining a company’s risk.
 They aren’t the same thing, however.
-A risk assessment is just that — gathering information to assess an organization’s (or a site’s) security and risk.
+A risk assessment is just that: gathering information to assess an organization’s (or a site’s) security and risk.

 A risk analysis is a comprehensive examination of the data produced by one or more security assessments.
 When we do a risk analysis, we use the set of data we’ve gathered during an assessment to produce a set of recommendations that will help you make your organizations safer.